sara-bouchenak/TITANIA/README.md

 ## Reproducibility testing

-In this section, you can test the reproducibility of our experiments.
+The purpose of this section is to allow testing the reproducibility of results.
-We first provide a basic run to test the functioning of the TITANIA framework, then propose to reproduce part of a graph of the paper, and we finally explain how you could reproduce all results.
+The first step is a basic run to test the functioning of the TITANIA framework, followed by reproducing part of a graph of the paper, and finally explaining how to reproduce all results from traces.
 Note that all experiments are run on machines equipped with two Intel Xeon Gold 6130 CPUs (16 cores each) and 192 GB of RAM.
 Please do not use GPU for reproducibility testing.

-### 1. Basic run (2 minutes human time, 7 minutes CPU time)
+### 1. Run a simple examples (2 minutes human time, 7 minutes CPU time)

-To test the general functioning of the code, we start with a basic example: the OL-std-mean-G cleaning method applied on the Adult Dataset, an IID setting, with a logistic regression model.
+This section presents a basic example, to test the general functioning of the code: the OL-std-mean-G cleaning method applied on the Adult Dataset, an IID setting, with a logistic regression model.

 Run this short command for training the model: